-These two colleges, their students, their graduates, their teams, and their fans have become united over two recent events.
-First, the poisoning of the 100+ year-old live oaks in Auburn, AL, after Auburn won the 2010 National Championship, and announced during a live talk radio by the culprit on February 16, 2011.
+These two colleges, their students, their graduates, their teams, and their fans have become united over two events in recent history.
+First, the poisoning of the 100+ year-old live oaks in Auburn, AL, after Auburn won the 2010 National Championship, was announced during a live talk radio by the culprit on February 16, 2011.
 Second, the devastating tornado that hit Tuscaloosa, AL, on April 27, 2011.
-These two events have brought people together like nothing ever has in the history of the state.
+These two events brought people together like nothing ever has in the history of the state.

-The EF-5 tornado that hit Tuscaloosa, and many other Alabama towns, last April, took 247 lives in Alabama, over 50 of them in Tuscaloosa alone, destroyed homes and business, and scarred communities, not only physically, but emotionally.
+The EF-5 tornado that hit Tuscaloosa, and many other Alabama towns, in April of 2011, took 247 lives in Alabama alone, over 50 of them in Tuscaloosa, destroyed homes and business, and scarred communities, not only physically, but emotionally.
 Remembering the sincere embarrassment of the Alabama fans over the heinous act of one angry and misguided fan, and the generosity of Alabama students, grads, and fans that followed, Auburn students and athletes went to Tuscaloosa, to help with the clean up.
-These simple acts of caring and generosity on the part of both college communities have gone far in mending the damage of over-zealous fans on both sides that has existed for years, but has been building over the last few seasons.
+These simple acts of caring and generosity on the part of both college communities went gone far in mending the damage of over-zealous fans on both sides that existed for years, but had been building over the last few seasons.

 Some Auburn students created their own Facebook page "Toomer's for Tuscaloosa" to generate help with the clean up in Tuscaloosa.
-It now has over 88,00 followers.
+It soon had over 88,00 followers.
 Auburn students and athletes, wearing their Auburn shirts and jerseys, showed up in Tuscaloosa to work.
 The people of Tuscaloosa were, of course, grateful and showed their appreciation.

 The photo above, however, is of alumni athletes, gathered for the inaugural charity flag football game, "Rivals United for Recovery" to benefit tornado victims.
 The Bama alumni won this game.
 No worries, Tigers, there's always next year.